CesarEGomezG/CesarEGomezG/README.md

 As a person, I like to work in startups because I like being challenged, constantly learning new things, innovating creating new products and features, walk not traveled roads, and if there isn't a road drawing one and then following it to achieve the team and organization objectives in the best way possible.

 Facts about me:
 * I have completed more than 20 online courses to learn new technologies that subsequently I applied to the personal and university projects I have worked on.
+I leave you my Platzi profile where I took those courses: https://platzi.com/p/CesarGomezG/
 * I'm at the point where I feel I already master the technology stack I use, so now I'm looking to learn new technologies to make more interesting my work and move to the next level as a developer.
 * Currently I'm working to improve my soft skills.
 I think they are as important as technical skills.
 I'm focusing in effective communication and leadership.